 As the black box is for planes, documentation is to software project!
 Back in college, documentation was the last thing I did.
 Even if we did documentation, the validation was non-existent.

 First thing I learned at Ellicium was the importance of documentation and its necessity in project evolution.
 It was such an eye-opener to go through the process of documenting an architecture, pseudo-codes, and flow of data in the tool.
 For one of the projects, I was a new entrant.
 Due to amazing documentation and thanks to which the pseudo codes and the architecture diagrams in place, it was such a smooth sailing for me.
 I could pick up everything right away!

 As I am learning golden rules of documentation every day, I can’t imagine working on any project without it.

 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”

-In quest of making application functional, using meaningful variable names and following coding standards always took a backseat during college days.
+In the quest of making application functional, using meaningful variable names and following coding standards always took a backseat during college days.
 My whole happiness was solely dependent on executing application successfully!
 In industry, it was not just about making code functional.
-I also learned how to write a code adhering to coding standards, which can be contributed and empowered by the whole team.
+I also learned how to write a code adhering to coding standards, which can be contributed to and empowered by the whole team.
 Sincere realization here is, you should develop a robust application that is in line with the functional requirements.